Top 30 3rd Person Shooter Games of All-Time

 by Jacob Saylor on 13th Apr, 2015

-Update: We've updated this list with several upcoming games that will probably be among the best third person shooters of this new generation of consoles.
+Update: We've updated this list with several upcoming games that will probably be among the best third person shooters of this new generation of consoles, including a new Deus Ex.

 3rd person shooter games aren't as numerous as their first person counterparts, but they remain no less visceral despite the detachment from the character's point of view.
 If anything, the third person viewpoint lends more familiarity to the characters under your control—by giving you a tangible character with whom to relate.